Our application guidance and FAQs will help anyone thinking about making an application.

 The template categories reflect the wide range of CPD that geographers undertake, but we recognise that development activities are varied.
 If you have an activity that you think isn’t covered please ask email@example.com for advice.

 No, anyone who can speak in detail to your geographical knowledge skills and understanding, and your professional expertise and capability, can be a referee.
-Assessors strongly recommend that this includes one person internal to your organisation and one external (if this is difficult, please contact email@example.com for advice).
+One should be one person internal to your organisation (and ideally senior to you, such as a line manager) and one external to your organisation.
+If this is difficult, please contact firstname.lastname@example.org for advice before contacting referees.

-Current or previous clients, team leaders and line managers are all acceptable.
+Current or previous team leaders/line managers, clients or other stakeholders you have worked with are all acceptable.
+If you have a CGeog mentor, they should not be a referee.
 We strongly recommend you share and discuss your application materials with your referees and provide them with the Chartered Geographer Reference pro forma.

 You may like to include some (brief) examples of your work, which you feel strengthen your application and are relevant.
 For example, articles, publications or maps.
 These should be submitted electronically.
 Please consider the length of the supporting documents you provide, being respectful of the time the assessors have to review documents.
 Short passages of publications will suffice.